kowndinyas/angularjs/LifeOfAFeature.md

 # Life of a feature
 This wiki page helps understand how we implement features in the angular-cli tool.

 You have an (awesome, I'm sure) idea that you just came out and nobody has thought of it yet.
 Great!
 We want to listen to you.
-But first, we need to discuss about it.
+But first, we need to discuss it.

 ## Agree on the feature
 The first thing that you need to do is to create an issue.
 That issue will be triaged into the proper labels.
 The `phase: proposal` label indicates that this is something new and will get the discussion started.